Fear of Fire Therapy & Counselling

 Fear is the emotional experience that we have when we perceive there to be some sort of threat in our immediate location or context, or even that a threat may present itself in the future (anticipatory anxiety) and this is certainly true for somebody who has a fear of Fire.

-Many people do not really understand or have a great deal of sympathy for people who suffer with the fear of Fire as it may not be something they personally experience, however, for the person suffering this fear the stress and anxiety that they experience is real and not imagined.
+People may not understand or have a great deal of sympathy for people who suffer with the fear of Fire as it may not be something they personally experience, however, for the person suffering this fear the stress and anxiety that they experience is real and not imagined.

 We are fully aware of the subjective nature of individual fears and will treat you and your Fear of Fire seriously when you consult us for help.